Pranjal-g083/Boomorev/README.md

 ## Description

 The website fetches the list of movies from the [TMDb API](https://www.themoviedb.org/documentation/api) and displays it in a no nonsense fashion on the homepage.
-Various features of this website include movie trailers, recommendation based on the current movie, comments, replies on comments, ratings, favouriting a movie, upvoting or downvoting a comment, search based or category based results, google authentication and email verification.
-There is also a dedicated page for trending movies, which gives a fresh look to the whole project.

 #### Key Features
 Some key features of the site are: